 sometimes two years and more.
 Their mouth/teeth are done professionally, they

 are up to date on vaccinations and wormed every other month, eat Purina Impact

 feed and top quality

-hay twice daily, are shod and ridden by us, and are a part of our daily lives and
+hay twice daily, are shod and ridden by me, and are a part of my daily life and

 ridden in "long shank bits", "gag type bits", "twisted wire bits", or any